Cellular Senescence

 UBX1325 / foselutoclax — first positive BCL-xL-axis senolytic Phase 2 in humans (2025).
 Klier et al. NEJM Evidence 2025 reported the BEHOLD Phase 2 RCT (n=65) of intravitreal UBX1325 in diabetic macular edema: +5.6 ETDRS letters vs sham at the primary timepoint.
 This is the first clinical-stage positive primary endpoint for the BCL-xL-axis senolytic class (vs the D+Q combination, which has positive open-label data but a negative placebo-controlled bone-loss trial — see Farr 2024 below).
 Local intravitreal delivery sidesteps the systemic-thrombocytopenia constraint that blocks navitoclax aging deployment.
 See senolytics for class-level pipeline updates.

 Updated D+Q evidence (2024–2026).
 Farr 2024 Nat Med (n=60 postmenopausal, NCT04313634) — the first placebo-controlled D+Q RCT — missed the primary endpoint (CTx Δ p=0.611).
 Exploratory subgroup analyses by T-cell-p16 tertile showed responders (high-p16 group: radius BMD +2.7%); a biomarker-stratified follow-up (Farr 2025 Aging Cell) is in progress.
 Liu 2025 Nat Med COIS-01 (n=51 HNSCC + anti-PD-1) reported 33.3% major pathological response — the first independent (non-Mayo) D+Q clinical evidence, but in immunotherapy-adjunct framing, not aging.
-Emerging safety signal: Lombardo 2026 PNAS — D+Q induces corpus callosum demyelination in mice via OPC unfolded-protein-response; oligodendrocyte-lineage cells appear vulnerable to D+Q senolysis. needs-replication for human relevance.
+Emerging regimen-specific safety signal: Lombardo 2026 PNAS found nonlethal oligodendrocyte dysfunction and rostral corpus-callosum demyelination after D+Q in healthy mice 19.
+The study did not measure brain senescent-cell burden or target engagement, so it does not show that senolysis caused the injury or negate benefits of selective senescent-cell clearance; the UPR mechanism also remains associative. gap/needs-replication gap/needs-human-replication.

 • Designed as cell-permeable D-amino acid retroinverso peptide spanning FOXO4 residues 86–206